Secure a Network

 Ways to ensure security

-- 2Whenever possible, use wired connections to your network.They are more secure than wireless.Advertisement
+- 2They are more secure than wireless.Whenever possible, use wired connections to your network.Advertisement

 - 3If you are sharing folders with other computers on your network, enable passwords and access controls for those shared folders.